 A three-hour bike tour of Cape Kamjenak (south of Pula) is an ideal way to spend part of your day in this region!
 This family-friendly tour takes in the gorgeous coves, bays, beaches and beautiful waters of this nature park.

 Author James Joyce stayed in Pula for five months from October 1904.
-He came to Pula to teach English to Austrian officers at the Berlitz language school.
+He arrived to teach English to Austrian officers at the Berlitz language school.
 Despite calling Pula a “naval Siberia”, he is thought to have written part of his first novel Stephen Hero there, was well as working on his classic A Portrait of the Artist as a Young Man.
-A bronze James Joyce now sits at Uliks (Ulysses) cafe in Pula.
+A bronze James Joyce now sits at Uliks (Ulysses) cafe in the town.

 Italian poet Dante Alighieri mentioned Pula in his Divina Commedia.

 The Pula Film Festival is one of the oldest film festivals in Europe, and over the years has attracted glamorous acting greats such as Elizabeth Taylor, Richard Burton and Orson Welles.

 Accommodation in Pula

 The Tourist Office is situated at Forum 3, tel: 052 219 197, fax 052 211 855, email: email@example.com.